Credit: Brandon Barré

 Credit: Wonho Lee

-Marea Beverly Hills brings the elegance of its acclaimed New York flagship to Southern California, specializing in coastal Italian cuisine.
-Guests can expect pristine crudos, handmade pastas and seafood entrĆ©es like lobster burrata, grilled branzino and black sea bass with roasted fennel.
+A taste of New York refinement lands in Beverly Hills, where coastal Italian cuisine gets the spotlight it deserves.
+Guests at Marea can expect pristine crudos, handmade pastas and seafood entrĆ©es like lobster burrata, grilled branzino and black sea bass with roasted fennel.
 The interior features plush banquettes, polished marble and warm lighting that set the tone for a refined yet welcoming experience.
 Service is attentive without being intrusive, ensuring that each course arrives perfectly timed.
 The wine program offers a deep selection of Italian and global labels, making it easy to pair your meal with something special.
-Whether it’s a business lunch, a romantic dinner or an indulgent weekend treat, Marea delivers an experience that feels both cosmopolitan and distinctly Beverly Hills.
+Whether it’s a business lunch, a romantic dinner or a weekend treat, Marea delivers an experience that feels cosmopolitan and distinctly Beverly Hills.

 Location: Beverly Hills